bluegenes/2022-paper-protein-kmers/manuscript.md

 ![**Protein k-mers are shared at higher taxonomic ranks** Default scaled values 1000, 200](images/gtdb-rs202.evolpaths.alphacompare.jaccard.logscale.boxenplot.png)

 **To do:**
-- Containment instead of Jaccard, so can easily compare protein sketches vs 6-frame translated sketches!
+- Containment instead of Jaccard, so can easily compare protein sketches vs 6-frame translated sketches

 **Questions:**
 - Also display jaccard for protein sketch comparisons?
-- Would a pair of heatmaps be better here?
-Or is there a better way to visualize this?
+- Is there a better way to visualize this?
+  - a pair of heatmaps?

 ### Distance estimation from FracMinHash sketch comparisons